 NetCrunch monitors the availability of over 70 predefined TCP/UDP network services, including DNS, FTP, HTTP, POP3, SMTP, and more.

-The program can monitor network service performance measured by number of packets sent and packets received, response times, and the percentage of packets lost and received.
+The program can monitor network service performance measured by a number of packets sent and packets received, response times, and the percentage of packets lost and received.

 Users can create their own service definitions or duplicate existing definition and change their ports.
 Services support TCP, UDP and SSL connections.
 Responses patterns can be defined as text, binary data or by using regular expressions.

 DNS is the most important service in a network.
 Without it, nothing will work at all.
 Therefore, monitoring the DNS service in order to check its availability is an obvious task for a monitoring system.
 But availability monitoring only checks if the service is responding and what its response time is.

 On top of simple availability monitoring, NetCrunch allows you to verify DNS responses to given queries which allows you to discover unexpected (unauthorized) DNS changes.

 NetCrunch determines node up/down status based upon network service status and other monitors (in case of servers).
 When a node is down, only the leading service is being monitored.
 So, a node is down when no service is responding, and is up when the leading service responds.

 @@node-status.png Map shows node status